Lorenzo Snow Young: Daughters of the Utah Pioneers Memorial Museum

-In preparations for the centennial celebration of the Mormon pioneers entering the Salt Lake Valley in 1847, Young was commissioned by the Daughters of the Utah Pioneers (DUP) to build a new pioneer memorial museum near the State Capitol in Salt Lake City.
-The DUP had vigorously opposed the demolition of the Salt Lake Theater 20 years previously and Young thought that designing the museum after the old theater designed by William Harrison Folsom would be fitting.
+In preparations for the centennial celebration of the Mormon pioneers entering the Salt Lake Valley in 1847, Young was commissioned by the Daughters of the Utah Pioneers (DUP) to build the Pioneer Memorial Museum near the State Capitol in Salt Lake City.
+The DUP had vigorously opposed the demolition of the Salt Lake Theatre 20 years previously and Young thought that designing the museum after the old theater designed by William Harrison Folsom would be fitting.
 Many of his colleagues at the AIA disagreed, preferring a contemporary design.
 Young went forward with his plans but ultimately resigned his membership in the AIA as a result of the disagreement.

 Late career

-One of Young's latest projects that he was involved with in its early phase was the Marriott Center at Brigham Young University with Bob Fowler.
+In one of his final projects, Young was also involved in the early phases of designing the Marriott Center at Brigham Young University with Bob Fowler.
 Young had begun the process of becoming firm partners with Fowler when he unexpectedly died in March 1968 due to complications following back surgery.